 A common culprit in the kitchen is a dirty garbage disposal.
 Food and bacteria can collect and cause the drain to smell really bad.

-What to do about sulfur smell in drain
+What to do about the sulfur smell in the drain

 To prevent sulfur from smelling up your bathroom or stinking up your kitchen, there are a few things you can do.
 First, make sure your garbage disposal is clean.
 Run it regularly and use a garbage disposal cleaner or some ice cubes to keep the blades clean.
 Additionally, a few lemon wedges can help reduce or eliminate the smell.